Twist and Shout: Original version

 The Top Notes, an American R&B vocal group, recorded "Twist and Shout" at the Atlantic Studios on February 23, 1961.
 The session was arranged by Teddy Randazzo and produced by Phil Spector.
 (Note: In 1961, Spector was staff producer at Atlantic Records, before he developed his trademark "Wall of Sound".)
 The Top Notes' Howard "Howie" Guyton provided the lead vocals, with accompaniment by saxophonist King Curtis, guitarist John Pizzarelli, drummer Panama Francis, and backing vocalists the Cookies.

 In a song review for AllMusic, Richie Unterberger described the Top Notes recording as "a Latin-tinged raveup with a drab generic R&B melody" that he felt was "not very good".
 Bert Berns, the song's co-writer, was dissatisfied with the recording and Spector's production.
 It failed to chart.

 The Isley Brothers version

 When the Isley Brothers decided to record the song in 1962 for their album Twist & Shout, Berns (who also used the name Bert Russell) assumed the role of producer.
-According to Unterberger, the new arrangement infused the tune with more "gospel-fired soul passion":
+According to Unterberger, the new arrangement infused the tune with more "gospel-fired soul passion".
+This arrangement introduced the song's iconic bridge—a dramatic build of four ascending notes and exultant whooping—that energized the tempo and seamlessly transitioned the group back into the verse.

-[T]he real master trick of this rearrangement was a new bridge consisting solely of four ascending sung notes, the tempo becoming more emphatic and dramatic, ending in exultant sustained whooping before a "shake it up baby" led the Isleys back into the verse.

 "Twist and Shout" became the group's first single to reach the Top 20 on the US Billboard Hot 100 singles chart.

 This version of the song was inducted into the Grammy Hall of Fame in 2010.